brimdata/super/book/src/tutorials/jq.md

 >[!NOTE]
 > Here we are using `-S`, which is like `-s`, but instead of formatting each
-> SUP value on its own line, it pretty-prints with vertical
+> TSUP value on its own line, it pretty-prints with vertical
 > formatting like `jq` does for JSON.

 Ugh, that output is still pretty big.
 It's not 10k lines but it's still